vinayvaddiparthi/airflow-on-kubernetes/README.md

 }
 ```

-### Variables and Pools:

-Before testing, you should check if there are any airflow _Variables_ or _Pools_ being used in the DAG,
-if so, you may need to add them to your local.

-## Appendix

 ### Perform safety checks on packages

 Run the following to see if there are any security vulnerabilities in the packages installed.